The early days: Information is BI

 Big data and cloud computing has changed the ways in which data is structured and stored.
 The MicroStrategy 2018 Global State of Enterprise Analytics Report states that, “41% of organizations are considering moving their analytics platform/solution to the cloud within the next year.”

-Cloud first BI tools like IBM Cognos Analytics, SAP BusinessObjects BI, Birst BI, AWS QuickSight, Domo etc. now use incredible processing power, artificial intelligence, machine learning and predictive analytics to analyse huge volumes of data.
+Cloud first BI tools like IBM Cognos Analytics, SAP BusinessObjects BI, Birst BI, Amazon QuickSight, Domo etc. now use incredible processing power, artificial intelligence, machine learning and predictive analytics to analyse huge volumes of data.
 A BI dashboard will now, in real-time, show actionable insights, identify patterns, showcase trends, predict future outcomes and even offer remedial insights to correct course.

 We are now in the middle of the second wave of disruption – the era of cloud first, self-service BI.
 Yet, the rumblings of a third wave of disruptive technologies are already being heard.